Attachment Disorders - Shadows of Neglect

 trauma into their lives and change how they react to those and

 similar stimuli.
-As these people accept their stories and dissolve their trauma, they can better accept
+As these people accept and dissolve their trauma, they can better accept

 themselves and understand why they had trouble making healthy decisions.
 We can then help those people change their unwanted emotions,

 beliefs, conflicts, values and habits; fulfill relationship

 Note that people with attachment disorders may also suffer consequences of